antieau/antieau.github.io/seminars.markdown

 permalink: /seminars/
 ---

-{% for seminar in site.seminars %}
+{% for seminar in site.seminars reversed %}
 <a href="{{ seminar.url }}">{{ seminar.term }} - {{ seminar.title }}</a>.
 {% endfor %}